-Although I am sure that you have seen all the memes and headline-y articles for Jolabokaflod traditions, what is the Iceland Book Flood all about?
-I decided to ask an expat living in Iceland as well as a local Icelander for their views on books, reading, Iceland Christmas traditions, and Jolabokaflod.
+Although I am sure that you have seen all the Jolabokaflod Christmas Eve memes on Facebook and Twitter and headline-y articles for Jolabokaflod traditions, what is the Iceland Book Flood tradition all about?
+I decided to ask an expat living in Iceland as well as a local Icelander for their views on books, reading, Iceland publishers, Christmas traditions, and Jolabokaflod.

 And the most pressing question?
-How do you pronounce Jolabokaflod?
+How the f’ do you pronounce Jolabokaflod?
 Click here for the Jolabokaflod pronunciation.